East High School (Denver, Colorado): History

 East High opened in 1875 and was the first high school in Denver.
 The first graduating class was in 1877.
 In 1889, it moved to 19th and Stout Street because of the need for more room.
 This location is now referred to as "Old East," and could accommodate 700 students.

 The architect for the current facility was Denver native George H. Williamson, himself an 1893 graduate of "Old East" High.
 Williamson won national recognition for his design of the "new" East, which has a 162 ft high clock tower modeled after Independence Hall in Philadelphia.

 In early 1991, the East High building was declared an official Denver Historic Landmark by the Denver Landmark Commission and the Denver City Council.

 In July 2005, a music video for the song "Over My Head (Cable Car)", by The Fray was filmed in East High.

 East High has been repeatedly honored as one of America's top high schools.
 It was honored in 1957 as one of the country's top high schools and subsequently selected in 1968 as one of America's Top Ten Schools.
 In 2000 Newsweek recognized East as one of America's top hundred public high schools.
 In 2008, Newsweek again recognized East in its annual list of the country's "Top High Schools".
 It is ranked 23rd out of Colorado high schools and 974th nationally by U.S. News "Best High Schools".

+The 2022–2023 school year saw three shootings at or near East High School.
+In September 2022, a male student was shot outside a recreation center next to campus.
+A 16-year-old student, Luis Garcia, was fatally shot near campus on 13 February 2023.
+On 22 March 2023, two male administrators were shot on campus by a student and transported to the hospital; the student was later found dead of what a coroner found to be a self-inflicted gunshot wound.
+In response, district superintendent Alex Marrero said that the school would have two armed police officers for the rest of the school year, and for the following 2023-2024 school year.

 Demographics

-As of the 2020–2021 school year, East High School has a total enrollment of 2,579 students in grades nine through twelve.
+As of the 2022–2023 school year, East High School has a total enrollment of 2,501 students in grades nine through twelve.